Sirjaywon/THEACHING-METHODS-IMPACT-LEARNING-OUTCOMES/README.md

 Conduct post-hoc tests (e.g., Tukey’s HSD) if ANOVA shows significant results.
 - Ethical Considerations: Obtain consent from participants, ensure confidentiality of data, and follow institutional research ethics guidelines.

+**DATA SOURCE**:
+The data was given by a text data in a pdf format which was downlaoded and processed for analysis